How much does it cost to live on a boat?

 But that was when I got properly lucky.
 Someone gave me a leaflet about building up a residual income in a small amount of spare time.
 It sounded like a scam – one of those dodgy schemes they warn you about.
 But remember, I was desperate.
 I would look at anything.

-If I never do another stroke, never write another word – if I fall off the boat and drown, the money from that work will still come in every month for Tamsin – and it will be enough for her to live in comfort for the rest of her life.
+Better still, if I never do another stroke, never write another word – if I fall off the boat and drown, the money from the work I did in the past will still come in every month for Tamsin – and it will be enough for her to live in comfort for the rest of her life.
 In due course, it will form part of her estate and go to the children…

-So tell me, which is best: A linear income or a residual income?
+So, tell me, which do you think is better: Residual income or linear income?

-But whatever happens, remember that when Eric and Susan Hiscock set off on their first circumnavigation in 1952, on the bulkhead of Wanderer III were carved the wise words of Arthur Ransome: Grab a chance and you won’t be sorry for a might-have-been.
+But whatever you decide, remember that when Eric and Susan Hiscock set off on their first circumnavigation in 1952, on the bulkhead of Wanderer III were carved the wise words of Arthur Ransome: Grab a chance and you won’t be sorry for a might-have-been.

 Lorraine and Justin